 Personalization should be based on a consistent customer experience across all the seller’s touchpoints, delivering a one to one experience.
 Personalization can be customized to serve multiple services fulfilling multiple needs in the digital sphere.

-Need for personalization in financial services
+Need for personalization in retail services

 Personalization is crucial to a successful customer relationship and offers a comprehensive approach to the development of tailored products and services in this increasingly competitive sector.
 Customer information can be leveraged to optimize pricing decisions, rewarding loyalty, and tailor offerings.
 This will enable the organizations to know more effectively who and where to promote and where to offer alternate services.